sv222/cloud-engineer-interview-questions/README.md

 4. Describe the differences between Azure IaaS, PaaS, and SaaS.
 5. How does Azure Virtual Network work, and what are its components?
-6. What is Azure Active Directory (Azure AD), and how is it used?
+6. What is Microsoft Entra ID (formerly Azure Active Directory), and how is it used?
 7. Explain Azure App Service and its use cases.
 8. How does Azure Storage work, and what are its types?
 9. Describe Azure SQL Database and its features.